akuowen/calculate/README.md

 **Read this in other languages: [简体中文](README_CN.md)**

 Calculate an open-source Maven project that parses and evaluates arithmetic expressions using an Abstract Syntax Tree (AST) and generates optimized bytecode.
-Originally designed to work with `double` for computations, this version has been refactored to use `BigDecimal` to ensure high-precision arithmetic, making it especially suitable for financial and scientific calculations.
+Originally designed to work with `double` for computations, after version will be refactored to use `BigDecimal` to ensure high-precision arithmetic, making it especially suitable for financial and scientific calculations.

 > **Note:**
 > This project is a work in progress.
 The current version supports interpretation mode with BigDecimal-based evaluation.
 Future improvements will include extending the compile mode (bytecode generation) to support BigDecimal operations and further performance optimizations.